Excerpts - Nine Minutes Eleven Seconds - Chapter 1

 She sank into her chair and spun around once.
 At least it didn’t squeak.
 As she took in her new workspace, her anxiety level started to rise.
 Something felt off –

 A young woman was peering over the divider from the next workstation.
-She was a bit older than the others, late twenties, with a pretty face and a knowing smile.
+She was a bit older than the others, late twenties, attractive, with close-cropped red hair, sharp eyes and a knowing smile.
 “You look like I did on my first day.
 It gets better.
 Hi, I’m Nicole.”

 Madison did her best to look composed.
 “Oh, hi – Thanks.
 Nice to meet you.”